SeaQL/seaql.github.io/sea-orm-pro/docs/04-raw-table-config/04-create.md

 ## Enable Create

-* Is create enabled in the admin dashboard?
+Enable create operation on this database table, this is disabled by default.

 ## Hidden Columns

-* Columns that are hidden on the create form
+Hide columns from the create form but it's still visible on the view table.

 ## Full Spec